Corporate leadership team analyzing project documentation and strategic decisions in a Change Control Board management session.

 Change Control Board

-Understanding the Role of a Change Control Board
+Understanding the Change Control Board

 Key Responsibilities of a Change Control Board